sudhindrasajjal/Load-Balancers-Assignment/README.md

 # Load-Balancers-Assignment

-Load Balancers assignment for Devops Training 2018
+Load Balancers & Tomcat assignment for Devops Training 2018

 ### Setup:

 1. Set up 3 tomcat docker containers with the following war https://github.com/efsavage/hello-world-war

 2. Set up a HAProxy running on port 80 of your VM.